Top Prospects: The 1975 - "If You're Too Shy (Let Me Know)" | Go Radio

 Reed laces up a new artist that you NEED to know every day at 3pm with his Top Prospects, only on Go 96.3.

-Today on Top Prospects we have new music from English pop/rock band, The 1975!
+Today on Top Prospects we’re going to kick off our QuaranTUNES weekend and revisit new music from English pop/rock band, The 1975!
 Formed in 2002, these guys have became sort of a cult phenomenon over the years.
 With only 3 albums released, a fourth is on the way, Notes on a Conditional Form” set for a May 22nd release.
 Frontman Matty Healy says since being locked up in quarantine, he’s definitely been working on new music.
 Maybe not a 1975 album, but something.
 Also, maybe a 1975 album, I don’t know.

-Matty Healy swings by for an private acoustic Go Session, watch it HERE!

 Top Prospects is brought to you by: